nayan7777-nayan/plugin_giftcertificate_sfra/README.md

 - Repeat these steps for each repository.
 The npm client installs any packages a repository needs.
 - Compile the JavaScript and Style Sheets.

-       <code>a.
+        a.
 Navigate to the top level of the repository.

         b.
-Enter this command: npm run compile:js<br>
+Enter this command: npm run compile:js

         c.
-Enter this command: npm run compile:scss<br>
+Enter this command: npm run compile:scss

         d.
-Enter this command: npm run compile:fonts</code>
+Enter this command: npm run compile:fonts

 # Few changes in base custom cartridge :